-Report a suspected or actual breach to the IT Department and data owner.
+Report a suspected or actual breach, to the IT Department and data owner.
 We will investigate and determine how to proceed.
+Report suspected Phish emails using the Phish Alert button in Outlook.

 If you think your account has been breached your first action is to change your password.
 Sign in to a campus computer, press Ctrl-Alt-Del, and click Change a Password.
 This will lock out anyone who may have access to your account.
 After that, contact the IT Department.
 If you think protected information in your account may have been targeted you must inform us immediately so that we can start an investigation.
 Don't touch or change the files in question to allow IT to perform forensic analysis on them and determine if something's not right.